sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Debug and release builds, sanitizer builds, test targets, and warning profiles
 - Linking order, symbol resolution, and inspection with `nm` and `objdump`

+**Worked example:** the week 28 module built as both a static and a shared library, driven first by a Makefile and then by an equivalent CMake configuration.

 [🗒️Lecture Notes (HTML)](../files/c/Week_29_Building_and_Libraries.html)

 ---